alex-gutev/live_cells/docs-src/docs/advanced/cell-keys.md

 previous `a`, the `CellWidget` sees it as the same cell and continues observing the previous `a`.
 More importantly, the new `a` shares the same state (and hence the same value) as the previous `a`.
-In-effect is the same cell, just referenced by a different object.
+In-effect it is the same cell, just referenced by a different object.

 Previously, we said cells should be created in a `CellWidget` with `context.cell`.
 So why the need for keys?
 Keys, are especially useful